 \section{Abstract}

 A subset $M$ of vertices in a graph $G$ is a mutual-visibility set if for any two vertices $u,v\in{M}$ there exists a shortest $u$-$v$ path in $G$ that contains no elements of $M$ as internal vertices.
 Let $\chi_{\mu}(G)$ be the least number of colors needed to color the vertices of $G$, so that each color class is a mutual-visibility set.
 Let $n\in\mathbb{N}$ and $Q_{n}$ be an $n$-dimensional hypercube.
-It has been shown that the maximum size of a mutual-visibility set in $Q_{n}$ is at least $\Omega(2^{n})$.
+It was proved by the authors that the maximum size of a mutual-visibility set in $Q_{n}$ is at least $\Omega(2^{n})$.
 Klav\v{z}ar, Kuziak, Valenzuela-Tripodoro, and Yero further asked whether it is true that $\chi_{\mu}(Q_{n})=O(1)$.
 In this note we answer their question in the negative by showing that